eldritch-elder/keymaps/README.md

-# keymaps
+# keymap

-This repo is my approach to code my keymaps using literate programming.
-It's written in org and elisp which generates the files needed for the creation of the firmware.
+this is my kmk config for the splaytoraid rev3, it uses pog for some of the config.

+## installation

+simply copy the folder as is in the circuitpython drive and reload.